GSK's ViiV seeks marketing licence for baby-friendly HIV pill

 If approved by regulators, the medicine will be the first new generation HIV medicine available in baby-friendly form.

-Doctors wanting to use dolutegravir in children with HIV have had no licensed child formulations, meaning they often have to prescribe older HIV medicines that can be less potent, harder for children to take, and have more side effects.
+Doctors wanting to use dolutegravir in children with HIV have had no licenced child formulations, meaning they often msut prescribe older HIV medicines that can be less potent, harder for children to take, and have more side effects.

 New HIV infections among children have fallen by 41% since 2010, but there were 160,000 new cases in babies and children in 2018, and 100,000 children died of AIDS last year, partly due to lack of access to HIV medicines.